Take Me Out to the Ball Game: Recordings

 The song (or at least its chorus) has been recorded or cited countless times since it was written.
-The original music and 1908 lyrics of the song are now in the public domain in the United States (worldwide copyright remains until 70 years after the composers' deaths), but the copyright to the revised 1927 lyrics remains in effect.
+The original music and 1908 lyrics of the song are now in the public domain in the United States (worldwide copyright remains until 70 years after the composers' deaths).
+The copyright to the revised 1927 lyrics entered the public domain in the United States on January 1, 2023.
 It has been used as an instrumental underscore or introduction to many films or skits having to do with baseball.

 The first verse of the 1927 version is sung by Dan Hornsby for Columbia Records 1544-D (148277).
+The Hoosier Hot Shots recorded the song in 1936.
 Gene Kelly and Frank Sinatra at the start of the MGM musical film, Take Me Out to the Ball Game (1949), a movie that also features a song about the famous and fictitious double play combination, O'Brien to Ryan to Goldberg.

-In the early to mid-1980s, the Kidsongs Kids recorded a different version of this song for A Day at Old MacDonald's Farm.
+In the mid-1980s, the Kidsongs Kids recorded an adaptation of this song for A Day at Old MacDonald's Farm.

 In the mid-1990s, a Major League Baseball ad campaign featured versions of the song performed by musicians of several different genres.
 An alternative rock version by the Goo Goo Dolls was also recorded.
 Multiple genre Louisiana singer-songwriter Dr. John and pop singer Carly Simon both recorded different versions of the song for the PBS documentary series Baseball, by Ken Burns.

 In 2001, Nike aired a commercial featuring a diverse group of Major League Baseball players singing lines of the song in their native languages.
 The players and languages featured were Ken Griffey Jr. (American English), Alex Rodriguez (Caribbean Spanish), Chan Ho Park (Korean), Kazuhiro Sasaki (Japanese), Graeme Lloyd (Australian English), Éric Gagné (Québécois French), Andruw Jones (Dutch), John Franco (Italian), Iván Rodríguez (Caribbean Spanish), and Mark McGwire (American English).

-The song in popular culture
+In popular culture

-The iconic song has been used and alluded to in many different ways.
+The iconic song has been used and alluded to in many different ways since its inception.

-In the 1935 Marx Brothers' film A Night at the Opera, in one of the more unusual uses of the song, composer Herbert Stothart arranged for a full pit orchestra to segue seamlessly from the overture of Il trovatore into the chorus of "Take Me Out to the Ball Game".